wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/3-how-do-you-create-an-app-for-teams.md

 ## Create your app package

 Web services up and running, you'll need to create an app package that can be distributed and installed in Microsoft Teams.
-Remember, the app package contains two icons and a JSON manifest file describing the metadata for your app, the extension points your app is using, and pointers to the services powering those extension points.
+The app package contains two icons and a JSON manifest file describing the metadata for your app, the extension points your app is using, and pointers to the services powering those extension points.

 When creating your app package you can choose to create it manually, or use App Studio which is an app inside Teams that helps you make Teams apps (we know, very meta).
 App Studio will guide you through creating your app manifest, and can help you register your bot with the Bot Framework.
 It also contains a card designer to help you visually create cards and card actions, and send examples to yourself in Teams.